 Gympie Regional Council has teamed up with Fraser Coast Council to host Open Days at the Cleanaway Materials Recovery Facility (MRF) at Hervey Bay on a regular basis.

-Visitors to the MRF will have a unique opportunity to see what happens to their recyclable rubbish, why we recycle, and what can be recycled.
+Visitors to the MRF will have a unique opportunity to see what happens to their recyclable rubbish and learn more about why we recycle, and what can be recycled.